srinivasan6092/MongoReact/README.md

 This is a node basic authentication Module with the help of

-React ( Server side rendering too , react route ) Express
+React ( Server side rendering too , react route ), Express,
-PassportJS ( UserName and Password Statergy )
+PassportJS ( UserName and Password Statergy ),
 Mongo DB

 Steps To use